ClusterHQ/inventory-app/README.md

 FlockerHub is a catalog and repository for all of your application’s Docker volumes.

-Designed to work with fli, a git-like CLI for snapshotting, pushing and pulling volumes, FlockerHub lets you keep track of and distribute your volumes to any host, all with access-controls that allow you to fulfill your data governance responsibilities.
+Designed to work with Fli, a git-like CLI for snapshotting, pushing and pulling volumes, FlockerHub lets you keep track of and distribute your volumes to any host, all with access-controls that allow you to fulfill your data governance responsibilities.

 FlockerHub is currently available as a hosted service.
 Contact us if you’d like to run FlockerHub in your own cloud or data center as a private repository.

-## What is `fli`?
+## What is Fli?

-fli is the CLI for FlockerHub.
+Fli is the CLI for FlockerHub.
 You can think of it like git, but for data.
 Fli lets you version control your Docker data volumes the way git lets you version control your code.

 When combined with FlockerHub, you can share your data with any other user or computer on the Internet to which you’ve granted access, the way that GitHub lets you share your code version-controlled with git.